RichGuk/rich.grundy.io/_posts/2014-04-11-setting-up-ssl-cert-for-subsonic.md

 Due to the recent OpenSSL issues ([Heartbleed][heartbleed]) I've been rekeying my SSL certificates and as part of that I've needed to update the [Subsonic][subsonic] key.
 I never remember the steps for this, luckily they were still in my ZSH history.
-To save myself in future, and to help others I've written the process down.
+To save myself in future and to help others I've written the process down.

 ## Prerequisites